inspector-repl/inspector/README.md

 - [ ] include type declaration into the repl
 - [ ] search for '#include INSPECTOR' before parsing (speed)
-- [ ] use verbose mode of compiler to get additional include paths for cling / [ ] libclang parsing
+- [ ] use verbose mode of compiler to get additional include paths for cling / libclang parsing
 - [ ] multiprocessing scanning
-- [ ] GDB/LLDB plugin: link/preload libinspector.so and invoke inspector with debug information from gdb.
+- [ ] GDB/LLDB plugin: link/preload libinspector.so and invoke inspector with debug information from gdb/lldb.
+- Support for more languages:
+   - [ ] C